cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

 - `ServiceClient: <#service-client>`_ interacting with User Services
 - `StreamClient: <#stream-client>`_ interacting with Streams

-The above list links to the examples below for each portion of the API.
+The above lists link to the examples below for each portion of the API.

 .. _application-client: